A BRIEF HISTORY OF EUFAULA

-Around this same time General William Irwinton, a hero from the War of 1814, was granted several thousand acres of land in neighboring Henry County.
+Around this same time, General William Irwinton, who served with an Alabama militia unit during the Creek War of 1836-37, was granted several thousand acres of land in neighboring Henry County.
 Through his political connections, Irwinton established the first steamboat wharf along the bluffs of Eufaula, as well as the first post office, which set the foundation for the town's rise to prominence as a center of trade.
 In appreciation, the town was renamed "Irwinton" in 1833.

 The wharf, combined with the opening of the Federal Road, brought an influx of white settlers into the area.
 The swelling population of settlers slowly crept farther and farther into Indian land, ultimately leading to the bloody Creek Indian War.
 Irwinton's Indian inhabitants fled the settlement in 1832, ceding their land rights with the Treaty of Cusseta, and traveled along the Trail of Tears to their new home in Eufaula, Oklahoma.